chris-sanders/chris-sanders.github.io/_drafts/2019-01-28-charm-template-pytest.md

 found fixtures to provide a very clean way of scaling reusable test code in charms and it's particularly important when dealing with async code in the functional tests.

+During all of the test runs (lint, unittest, functional) a virtual environment will be created for dependencies.
+The first run will therefore take slightly longer with additional runs reusing the environment.
+If you change the dependencies you will likely need to run `make clean` to remove the environment to force an install of the new dependencies.
+Similarly if you run any of the tests from the built folder you'll want to remove the .tox folder before uploading to the charm store.

 ### Unit Testing
 The unit tests are called via [tox][tox], it runs tests found in the folder